In this article, we shall guide you through the details and applicability of Section 194Q under direct taxes.

 Who should deduct tax under Section 194Q?

-- A buyer conducting business shall deduct tax when the gross receipts, the total sales, or turnover from his business exceeds Rs.
+- According to the Income Tax Act, a buyer conducting business shall deduct tax when the gross receipts, the total sales, or turnover from his business exceeds Rs.
 10 crores during the year immediately preceding the F.Y (financial year) in which such goods are purchased.

 - Thus, you (purchaser) are liable to deduct tax in F.Y.
 2021-22 if your turnover was more than Rs.
 10 crores in F.Y.
 2020-21